UnityContrib/framework/Code/Documentation/UnityContrib.UnityEngine.md

 #### #ctor(UnityEngine.Rect,System.Int32)

-Initializes a new instance of the
+Initializes a new instance of the Quadtree`1 class.

 ##### boundaries